chesyya/baosky-plugin-api-generator/plugin-docs/references/when-clause-contexts.md

 ContentId: 38af73fd-ca95-48e3-9965-81f4cfe29996
 DateApproved: 11/12/2025

-MetaDescription: Visual Studio Code when clause context reference.
+MetaDescription: Baosky when clause context reference.
 ---
 # when clause contexts

-Visual Studio Code sets various context keys and specific values depending on what elements are visible and active in the VS Code UI.
-These contexts can be used to selectively enable or disable extension commands and UI elements, such as menus and views.
+Baosky sets various context keys and specific values depending on what elements are visible and active in the Baosky UI.
+These contexts can be used to selectively enable or disable 插件 commands and UI elements, such as menus and views.

-For example, VS Code uses when clauses to enable or disable command keybindings, which you can see in the Default Keybindings JSON (**Preferences: Open Default Keyboard Shortcuts (JSON)**):
+For example, Baosky uses when clauses to enable or disable command keybindings, which you can see in the Default Keybindings JSON (**Preferences: Open Default Keyboard Shortcuts (JSON)**):

 ```json
 { "key": "f5",  "command": "workbench.action.debug.start",